AECdevelopment/AECdevelopment/README.md

-- 👋 Hi, I’m @EUWNigator
+- 👋 Hi, I’m @AECdevelopment
 - 👀 I’m interested in Web development, mostly during my introduction into IT world
 - 🌱 I’m currently learning PHP, MySQL, and JS with React, Node and Express
 - 💞️ I’m looking to collaborate on who ever is interested in create something greate